- What Is The Two Bucket Method To Wash Car Properly - July 2, 2021

-There are 3 layers that make up your car’s paint.
+There are 3 layers that make up car paint.

 The primer coat is the first paint layer on your car.
 It is applied to the metal surface of the car to prepare the surface for the remaining paint layers.
 It also adds a layer of protection to the metal beneath it.

-The clear coat layer is the outermost part on your car’s paint.
+The clear coat layer is the outermost layer of car paint.
 It is thick, transparent, and provides two main functions:

 - Acts as a paint protection film by protecting paint beneath it from abrasion, sun-damage, and more.

 - Gives the car a glossy, shiny appearance with a smooth surface.

 Now that you fully understand the layers of paint and their functions, here are the 3 different types of car scratches.

 1. Clear Coat Scratches

 Due to the thickness of the clear coat, a clear coat scratch can be light or deep scratches.
 Both require different products and methods to fix but can be done by yourself at home depending on the type of car.
 Since clear coat scratches are so common, many companies like Meguiar’s, make a car scratch repair kit that is designed to treat your clear coat scratch at home.

-They can be caused by many different things, such as improper washing, contact with the car (such as leaning against it), or grabbing a door handle with keys in your hand.
+They can be caused by many different things, such as improper washing, contact with the car (such as leaning against it), or grabbing a car door handle with keys in your hand.

 It is very easy to scratch the clear coat; therefore you should be careful to avoid contacting it unless you’re washing the car.

 2. Color Coat Scratches

 A color coat (or base coat) paint scratch will remove the color from the vehicle’s paint.